maikeschmidt/msg_coreg/README.md

 this way you can apply the same transformation applied to the subject, to the cord and bone too.
 Otherwise you will need to create a custom way of registering in the spinal cord

-if you only have a custom spinal cord mesh (already in the same space as the subject mesh) but no bone model, i have provided an example of how to create a bone model too. just remeber to apply any transformation you apply to the cord to the bone as well
+if you only have a custom spinal cord mesh (already in the same space as the subject mesh) but no bone model, i have provided an example of how to create a bone model too. just remeber to apply any transformation you apply to the cord to the bone as well - this is under the BEM folder (generate geometries)